Haverstraw (village), New York: Sports

 In 2009, Haverstraw was the Girls Little League Baseball Seniors Division state champion, beating the 2008 champion from New Hyde Park by a score of 1–0, leading them to the Eastern regionals in Worcester, Massachusetts.

 In 2010, the team were the Girls Little League Baseball Seniors Division state and Eastern regional champions.
 They defeated national teams from Germany, Puerto Rico and Guam, before losing 3–1 to San Antonio, Southwest regional champions, in the World Series Championship in Roxana, Delaware, on August 14, 2010.

 In 2014, Haverstraw was the Boys Junior league Baseball New York State Champions.
-They went on to play in the Easter Regionals in New Jersey.
+They went on to play in the Eastern Regionals in New Jersey.
 In 2019 Havestraw won New York State Little League State championship and came one win away from the Little League World Series losing in the Mid-Atlantic region to Connecticut and the girls softball finished third in New York State.
 In 2021 the girls Little League Softball team won the New York state championship going to the Little League World Series in Greenville, NC losing in the second round to Texas and Missouri.
 In 2019 Havestraw Little League Softball finished third in New York.
 In 1958 the Havestraw Little League won New York state championship losing in the East Regionals to the eventual regional champion Connecticut.